Valuation: American Specials

 Here at Undiscovered Classics we keep a keen eye on auctions as they relate to postwar handcrafted specials, and the news in the past few years has been increasingly positive.

-Let’s take a look at the results on some of these cars over the last few years.
+Let’s take a look at the results on some of these cars starting with the current year and earlier.

 1959 Devin C – Sold at $78,400 Excluding Fees

 1952 MG “Cisitalia” Special by Allied – Sold at $55,000 Excluding Fees

 1963 Devin C – Sold at $61,500 Excluding Fees

 Bring A Trailer: September 15, 2021

 Values continue to increased for Devin sports cars at auctions across the country.
 The latest example is this beautifully restored Devin C which sold for $61,500 excluding fees on September 15, 2021 via Bring a Trailer (BaT).